prometheus/docs/content/docs/philosophy/philosophy.md

 Prometheus is a project of convicted and passionate individuals.
-As we do not have a profit motive, nor quarterly projections, or any other requirement to meet arbitrary business requirements, we can foxus on getting things right.
+As we do not have a profit motive, nor quarterly projections, or any other requirement to meet arbitrary business requirements, we can focus on getting things right.
 This also means that we are free to suggest other implementations and projects if they are a better fit for a particular use-case.